ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior: Abstract

 \section{Abstract}

-Post-hoc interpretability methods typically attribute a model’s behavior to its components, data, or training trajectory in isolation.
+Post-hoc interpretability methods typically attribute a model’s behavior to its components, data, or training trajectory in isolation, and are often tied to a particular level of granularity along the local-to-global spectrum.
 This leads to explanations that lack a unified view and may miss key interactions.
-While combining existing methods or applying them at different training stages offers broader insights, these approaches usually lack theoretical support.
-In this work, we present ExPLAIND, a unified framework that integrates all three perspectives.
-First, we generalize recent work on gradient path kernels, which reformulate models trained by gradient descent as a kernel machine, to more realistic training settings.
-Empirically, we find that both a CNN and a Transformer model are replicated accurately by this reformulation.
-Second, we derive novel parameter- and step-wise influence scores from the kernel feature maps.
-We show their effectiveness in parameter pruning that is comparable to existing methods, reinforcing their value for model component attribution.
-Finally, jointly interpreting model components and data over the training process, we leverage ExPLAIND to analyze a Transformer that exhibits Grokking.
-Among other things, our findings support previously proposed stages of Grokking, while refining the final phase as one of alignment of input embeddings and final layers around a representation pipeline learned after the memorization phase.
-Overall, ExPLAIND provides a theoretically grounded, unified framework to interpret model behavior and training dynamics.
+We present ExPLAIND, a theoretically grounded, unified framework that integrates model components, data, and training trajectory while supporting explanations across granularities.
+We generalize recent work on gradient path kernels, reformulating models trained by AdamW as kernel machines.
+From the resulting kernel feature maps, we derive novel parameter-wise and step-wise influence scores.
+We empirically validate the resulting decomposition of model behavior in several settings and apply ExPLAIND to two case studies.
+Our findings on a Transformer exhibiting Grokking support previously proposed learning phases, while refining the final phase as one in which outer layers align around a representation pipeline learned after memorization.
+For EuroLLM pretraining, ExPLAIND reveals a two-phase dynamic, with the first characterized by outer-layer MLP learning and the second by increased relative influence of intermediate attention layers.
+These results establish ExPLAIND as a unified framework for interpreting model behavior and training dynamics.